History of the Guitar

 Aside from the carousel, I also designed horizontal and vertical timelines which users could click through as well as scroll through.

-Given the limitations of the no-code website builder I was using, I ended up utilizing a minimalist design without a timeline.
+Given the limitations of Webflow's free version, I ended up utilizing a minimalist design without a timeline.
 This clean design focuses more on the guitar’s chronology, rather than dates, using the right-menu to encourage user interaction.

 To limit information overload, while detailing every instrument, I implemented click-to-reveal animation buttons for the user to read more.
 This interaction keeps the design minimal and focuses on the advancements rather than the specifics.